-To pick-up the meals, simply drive into the loop in the school’s parking lot.
-Tell the food service staff the names of your children and/or their meal account pin numbers.
+To pick-up the meals, simply drive into the loop in the high school’s parking lot.
+Tell the food service staff the number of children you are picking up meals for.
 Pop the trunk of your car while remaining inside.
 Our food service staff will place all meals in the trunk of the car to ensure we are limiting contact and practicing safe social distancing.
-All three locations will offer meals for all students of any grade level.
-If you have multiple students in the district, you can pick up all meals in one location of your choosing.

 ACCESS TO FOOD OVER HOLIDAY BREAKS